jasunsjs/Led-Matrix-Scrolling-Screen/README.md

 # Led-Matrix-Scrolling-Screen

-Scrolls the letter "J" from right to left repeatedly using Arduino and 8x8 Led Matrix
+Scrolls the contents on the screen on the 8x8 Led Matrix from right to left repeatedly using Arduino.
+The letter J is used for demonstration